Turkey: Early classical antiquity

-Lycian Way is a 470 mi long hiking path in Southwestern Turkey.
+The Lycian Way is a 470 mi long hiking path in Southwestern Turkey.

 Around 750 BC, Phrygia had been established, with its two centers in Gordium and modern-day Kayseri.
 Phrygians spoke an Indo-European language, which was closer to Greek than Anatolian languages.
 Phrygians shared Anatolia with Neo-Hittites and Urartu.
 Luwian-speakers were probably the majority in various Anatolian Neo-Hittite states.
 Urartians spoke a non-Indo-European language and their capital was around Lake Van.
 Urartu and Phrygia fell in seventh century BC.
 They were replaced by Carians, Lycians and Lydians.
 These three cultures "can be considered a reassertion of the ancient, indigenous culture of the Hattian cities of Anatolia".

-Before 1200 BC, there were four Greek-speaking settlements in Anatolia, including Miletus.
+In the late Bronze Age, there were three or four Greek-speaking settlements in Anatolia, including Miletus.
 Around 1000 BC, Greeks started migrating to the west coast of Anatolia.
-These eastern Greek settlements played a vital role in shaping the Archaic Greek civilization; important cities included Miletus, Ephesus, Halicarnassus, Smyrna (now İzmir) and Byzantium (now Istanbul), the latter founded by colonists from Megara in the seventh century BCE.
+These eastern Greek settlements played a vital role in shaping the Archaic Greek civilization; important cities included Miletus, Ephesus, Halicarnassus, Smyrna (now İzmir) and Byzantium (now Istanbul).
 These settlements were grouped as Aeolis, Ionia, and Doris, after the specific Greek groups that settled them.
 Further Greek colonization in Anatolia was led by Miletus and Megara in 750–480 BC.
-The Greek cities along the Aegean prospered with trade, and saw remarkable scientific and scholarly accomplishments.
-Thales and Anaximander from Miletus founded the Ionian School of philosophy, thereby laying the foundations of rationalism and Western philosophy.

 The Library of Celsus in Ephesus was built by the Romans in 114–117.

 Cyrus attacked eastern Anatolia in 547 BC, and Achaemenid Empire eventually expanded into western Anatolia.
 In the east, the Armenian province was part of the Achaemenid Empire.
 Following the Greco-Persian Wars, the Greek city-states of the Anatolian Aegean coast regained independence, but most of the interior stayed part of the Achaemenid Empire.
 Two of the Seven Wonders of the Ancient World, the Temple of Artemis in Ephesus, and the Mausoleum of Halicarnassus, were located in Anatolia.

-Following the victories of Alexander in 334 BC and 333 BC, the Achaemenid Empire collapsed and Anatolia became part of the Macedonian Empire.
-This led to increasing cultural homogeneity and Hellenization of the Anatolian interior, which met resistance in some places.
+Following the victories of Alexander in 334 BC and 333 BC, the Achaemenid Empire collapsed.
+This led to increasing cultural homogeneity and Hellenization of Anatolia, which met resistance in some places.
 Following Alexander's death, the Seleucids ruled large parts of Anatolia, while native Anatolian states emerged in the Marmara and Black Sea areas.
 In eastern Anatolia, the kingdom of Armenia appeared.
 In third century BC, Celts invaded central Anatolia and continued as a major ethnic group in the area for around 200 years.
 They were known as the Galatians.